ni/measurement-plugin-converter-python/src/ui_creator/README.md

 ## Introduction

-- NI Measurement UI Creator is a CLI tool to create and update UI files for NI measurement plug-ins.
+- The Measurement Plug-In UI Creator is a CLI tool to create or update `.measui` files for measurement plug-ins.

 ## Dependencies